Blockin' out the scenery, breakin' my mind

 - In "A Little Slice of Kevin", Crowley tortures Kevin Tran by cutting off a finger.
 We then cut to our heroes passing a sign saying, "Beware: Sharp Edges Keep Fingers Clear".

-- A Christmas episode from Swiftand Shift Couriers has Mario being told to stop by the Traffic Controller, which causes a fight between them.
+- A Christmas episode from Swift & Shift Couriers has Mario being told to stop by the Traffic Controller, which causes a fight between them.
 Later that same episode, Amanda nearly killed the traffic controller while drunk.

 - In the quasi-patriotic video-clip for the Dutch song "Vijftien Miljoen Mensen", the iconic image is a picture of a "Do Not Walk on the Grass" sign behind which are dozens upon dozens of people walking, talking, picnicking and doing other assorted things on the grass.

-- In a Michael Jackson film, a cop turns up to tell Jackson off from Moonwalking, pointing to the no moonwalking sign.
+- In the Speed Demon segment of Moonwalker, a cop turns up to tell Michael Jackson off from Moonwalking, pointing to the no moonwalking sign.

 Cookie Monster: This going to be long night.